sophiebaker19/HTML-and-CSS-projects/README.md

 <br> Challenge 10 is similar to Challenge 4, I positioned text over an embedded video which also plays on mute and loop.
 <br> The final challenge was a small media query challenge.
 When the screen is resized the text changes colour.

-<strong>Basic HTML, CSS and JavaScript</strong>
-<br> These task were done at the start of the course, they asked me to look and learn at HTML, CSS and JavaScript
-<br> to develop an understanding of the basic tags and properties these languages have.